etruel/wp-ispconfig/readme.txt

 == Description ==

-The WordPress interface for [ISPConfig](http://www.ispconfig.org) – Hosting Control Panel.
+The first WordPress interface for [ISPConfig](http://www.ispconfig.org) – Hosting Control Panel.
 An excelent Open Source, transparent, free Server Manager.

 As a remote user, with WP-ISPConfig plugin you can manage new account and client setup features of your ISPConfig 3 – Hosting Control Panel.

-With WP-ISPConfig you can have WordPress installed on the same host, or in a remote host, and add what every new client needs all-in-one click.
+With WP-ISPConfig you can have a WordPress installed in the same host, or in a remote host, and add what each new client needs all-in-one click.

 This means the Client, DNS, Domain (website), FTP user, email Domain and mailbox, all just with minimal input and no complicated setup.